 Beginning version 7 of vim, it has this nice auto-completion feature.
 It is by default however limited to words that has already been in the current workspace.
 To use it, simply press [ctrl] + n or [ctrl] + p key while in edit mode.
 For example:

 However, we can *teach* vim to autocomplete much other stuff by using so-called Dictionaries.
 We can have auto-completion for Python, Ruby, PHP, Bash, and any other programming languages code with this idea.

 The next thing to do is to extract the downloaded file to the appropriate folder:

-$ mkdir ~/.vim $ tar xf pydiction-0.5.tar.gz -C ~/.vim and add this lines to your ~/.vimrc (be sure to replace “/home/user” to your own home directory) if has("autocmd") autocmd FileType python set complete+=k/home/user/.vim/pydiction-0.5/pydiction isk+=.,( endif " has("autocmd" and let’s see the result:
+$ mkdir ~/.vim $ tar xf pydiction-0.5.tar.gz -C ~/.vim and add these lines to your ~/.vimrc (be sure to replace “/home/user” with your own home directory) if has("autocmd") autocmd FileType python set complete+=k/home/user/.vim/pydiction-0.5/pydiction isk+=.,( endif " has("autocmd" and let’s see the result:

 There are many other scripts available on Vim’s script page worth trying as well.